 Meat Your Match is a campaign aimed at encouraging men to reduce their meat-based protein intake, instead replacing it with more sustainable plant-based alternatives.
 The campaign explains how meat is currently a huge part of this lifestyle:

 “Research indicates that for many men, eating meat is embedded into our culture, following the mantra that people have always eaten meat as part of their diet and there is no reason to change this.”

-The rapidly expanding meat and dairy industry is one of the largest industries contributing to greenhouse gas emissions, in fact, currently, livestock and their by products actually account for 51% of annual worldwide greenhouse gas emissions.
+The rapidly expanding meat and dairy industries are among the largest contributers to greenhouse gas emissions.
+In fact, livestock and their by-products actually account for 51% of annual worldwide greenhouse gas emissions.

 Each participant received a fitness tracker and a consultation session with a nutritional practitioner.
 They were provided with personalised support to help them meet their goals, which included a tasty meal plan and their progress was tracked over a two month period.

 The results of the campaign were very positive – with 80% of participants choosing more plant-based protein and reducing their meat intake by half.
 Of these, four out of five men (86%) said they were likely to continue to reduce their meat intake moving forward.

 When it came to changing attitudes towards a plant-based lifestyle, a whopping 41.5% of participants said they would be more likely to opt for a vegetarian meal when dining out after completing the challenge, compared with just 5% before the trial, proving that attitudes can be changed, and men in fact don’t need meat!

 You can read more about the challenge and hear from the participants on the Meat Your Match Hubbub pages.
 You’ll also find useful guides to protein intake and recommended allowances, plus plant-based protein suggestions.